 Guide to Financial Giving

 The Pledge provides about 40 percent of the temple’s required income.
 Unlike some temples that assess dues, the Midwest Buddhist Temple long has relied on our members to determine their own level of donation.
-A suggested guideline is $400 per person, but this is merely a suggestion as Pledges of any amount are gratefully accepted.
+A suggested guideline is $450 per person based on our annual expenditures and the current size of the Sangha, but this is merely a suggestion as Pledges of any amount are gratefully accepted.

 On the first Sunday of each month, the temple conducts a memorial service for those who have passed away during that month, regardless of year.
-Invitations are mailed to families on record and many respond with a donation.
-These funds go toward the Operating Budget and account for about 10 percent of the required income.
-Donations vary from $25 to $100.
+Invitations are mailed to families on record and many respond with a donation in memory of their loved one.
+Donations range from $50 to $100.

 If you wish to have a family member added to our records, please contact the office at email@example.com or call 312.943.7801.

-Members and friends are encouraged to make a donation on these holidays whether they are able to attend the service or not.
-These funds go toward the Operating Budget and account for about 5 percent of the required income.
-Donations vary from $25 to $50.
+Members and friends are encouraged to make a donation on these holidays whether they are able to attend the service or not, as a way for celebrating these important Buddhist holidays.
+Donations range from $50 to $100.

 - MBT Legacy Garden (maintenance)